ronanru/create-t3-app/www/src/pages/en/other-recs.md

 **For databases without the worry**

 PlanetScale is the best "serverless database platform" we've used by far.
-Insane scale, great developer experience, and fantastic pricing.
+Insane scale, great developer experience, <del>and fantastic pricing</del>.
 If you're using SQL (and hopefully Prisma), this is hard to beat.

 - [PlanetScale Homepage](https://planetscale.com/)